psu/psu.github.io/docs/_coverpage.md

 <br>

 **Hi!
 I'm Pontus Sundén.**
-I enjoy the creativity in graphic design, web dev, and tinkering with programming.
+I enjoy the creativity in graphic design, web dev, and programming.

 I live with my family in Gothenburg, Sweden.